A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 4 2b I answered, “I see a solid gold lampstand with a bowl at the top and seven lamps on it, with seven channels to the lamps.
 3 Also there are two olive trees by it, one on the right of the bowl and the other on its left.”

-Subunit B1: Zerubbabel builds the temple with God's help (4:4-7a)
+Subunit B1: The Messiah builds the worldwide Church with God's help (4:4-7a)

 Chapter 4 4 I asked the angel who talked with me, “What are these, my lord?”
 5 Then the angel who talked with me answered and said to me, “Do you not know what these are?”
 I said, “No, my lord.”
 6 So he said to me, “This is the word of the Lord to Zerubbabel: ‘Not by might nor by power, but by my Spirit,’ says the Lord Almighty.
 7a “What are you, mighty mountain?
 Before Zerubbabel you will become level ground.